dashbird/site/content/blog/aws-lambda-supports-node-version-8.10.md

 That is so sexy!
 Finally a reason to use `try/catch` blocks in JavaScript!
 I haven't seen one of those since 2015 when I last tortured myself with C#.
 Good times.
 Hope to forget them as soon as possible.

-With synchronous looking code you get much better error handling and general visibility.
+With synchronous-looking code you get much better error handling and general visibility.
 The code is _flat_ without any excessive indents.
 Using the `try/catch` block inside an `async` function will make sure all errors are handled even if the scope of the function is awaiting asynchronous operations.

 Porting your existing functions from **Version `6.10` to `8.10`** can cause some issues, but for the most generic use cases you'll be just fine.
 But to be safe, make sure to test your ported functions first, before you start routing production traffic to them.
 It also helps to write tests cases and even test things locally.
 Once you're confident, and deploy it all, [Dashbird](https://dashbird.io/) will help you get a bird's eye perspective of all your functions.
 You can rest assured we've got your back.